-Continuation in the TEP: Students admitted to the TEP on or after September 1, 2014, must maintain a minimum 2.75 grade point average in all course work.
-Students admitted to the TEP prior to September 1, 2014, must maintain a minimum 2.50 grade point average in all course work.
+Continuation in the TEP: Students must maintain a minimum 2.75 grade point average in all course work.

-Admission to the Internship:
+Admission to the Internship

 - 1. Meet all requirements for admission to TEP. - 2.
-Successfully pass Praxis II. - Make formal application during the second week of the term preceding the term in which enrollment will be sought. - 4.
-Order a Certified Background Check and be approved.
+Take Praxis II prior to admission. - Make formal application during the second week of the term preceding the term in which enrollment will be sought. - Order a Certified Background Check and be approved. - A student making application for admission to the teacher internship must meet the following requirements if he/she has not passed the two parts of the Praxis II: - Before admission to Teacher Internship, the student must provide documentation that he/she has taken both Praxis II tests (subject area and PLT).